ben-ng/conflux/README.md

 `getProvisionalState` gets you the state of the nodes *if all uncommitted actions are committed*.
 Since the leader might fail before these actions are committed, *it is possible that no nodes ever actually enter this state*.

-You will likely use the provisional state in your Methods, and the committed state outside of Conflux.
+You should use the provisional state in your Methods to determine the validity of an action.
+The committed state should be used just about everywhere else, like in your `subscribe()` callback.

 ### Deconstructing an instance